TheDucky/ducite/README.md

 	DocumentRoot /var/www/your-webroot/ducite
 	ServerName localhost

+	ErrorDocument 404 /errors/404.html
+	ErrorDocument 401 /errors/401.html

 	ErrorLog ${APACHE_LOG_DIR}/error.log
 	CustomLog ${APACHE_LOG_DIR}/access.log combined
 </VirtualHost>`

+Ensure to change "/var/www/your-webroot/ducite" to an existing folder. **Your folder should be named "`/var/www/ducite/ducite`"**
 For now this is enough.
 Open a new CLI (Shell) and type `sudo service apache2 restart`.
 Hurray, we have configured Apache2 with Ducite.